 Andrej Karpathy's CLAUDE.md Rules: The File That Fixes Claude Code

 Karpathy identified four Claude Code failure modes and built a single CLAUDE.md file that fixes all of them.
-Here are the four principles — Think Before Coding, Simplicity First, Surgical Changes, Goal-Driven Execution — and how to install them in under 2 minutes.
+The four principles, how to install them in 2 minutes, and the four community-identified gaps the original rules don't cover in May 2026.

 What Karpathy Said Was Broken